Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-expeditionary-operations.md

 Moving heavy equipment from the home station can delay a large deployment.

 **Action**
-Store equipment and supplies on ships near regions of likely employment.
+Store equipment and supplies on ships in regions where employment is likely.

 **Outcome**
-Personnel can fly in and form an operational force quickly.
+Personnel can fly in and quickly form an operational force.

 Chapter: Expeditionary Organizations - Maritime Prepositioning Forces